tamslo/koala/README.md

 To deploy, if not done already, add the deploy remote `git remote add release deploy@192.168.31.121:git` and push the current version to the deploy remote `git push release`.

 We are using a git remote on the deployment server `vm-slosarek-01.eaalab.hpi.uni-potsdam.de` (for instructions see https://gist.github.com/noelboss/3fe13927025b89757f8fb12e9066f2fa) that deploys the current version using the `post-receive` hook.
 Make sure the post-receive hook is executable with `chmod a+x ~/git/hooks/post-receive`.
+To update the hook, run `cp ~/code/scripts/post-receive ~/git/hooks/post-receive`